Orenus/behave-template/README.md

 # Behave Testing Automation Framework for Python

-This repo demonstrate BDD in python using the Behave module.
+This repo demonstrates BDD in python using the Behave module.
 It include examples to:

 - Defining steps - with Gherkin's GWT (Given Then When)